voxpelli/node-one-page/README.md

 ## To verify code and build theme

 Just run `grunt` to verify and build the code – or to continuously do that, run `grunt watch` instead.
-Ensure that you have [installed Sass](http://sass-lang.com/install) first (tested with version 3.3) or else the compilation will fail.

 ## Configuration